 ➤ From the above image, in the sections,

-3 – create a loop where the macro finds the City column at row 3 then deletes it.
-Afterward, the macro looks into other worksheets and matches the column name (i.e., City) at row 3.
+3 – Create a loop where the macro finds the City column at row 3 and then deletes it.
+Afterward, the macro looks into other worksheets and matches the column name (i.e., City) in row 3.
 If a similar column is found at a similar position the macro deletes them.

 Suppose, we want to delete a specific column from a specific worksheet.
 Excel VBA macros also offer macro variants to deal with it.
 The VBA InStr function provides a start position and strings that are to be searched.
 Then, a simple VBA delete command can delete the entire column.